DevCycleHQ/dotnet-server-sdk/README.md

 # DevCycle .NET Server SDK

 Welcome to the DevCycle .NET Server SDK, which interfaces with a local bucketing library.
-This SDK requests config from DevCycle servers on DVCClient initialization.
+This SDK requests config from DevCycle servers on DevCycleClient initialization.
 All calls to the client will then perform local bucketing to determine if a user receives a specific variation.
 Events are queued and flushed periodically in the background.
 This version is compatible with .NET Standard 2.0 and utilizes more resources to perform local bucketing.